Ban single use plastic straws in Trinidad and Tobago

 Guyana has also banned styrofoam and the import of used tyres.

-Belize, most recently Trinidad and Tobago, moved to ban single use plastics by 2019.
+Belize, most recently, moved to ban single use plastics by 2019.

 Puerto Rico and the U.S. Virgin Islands have banned single use plastic products.